Robust certification of quantum instruments through a sequential communication game: Quantum advantage and robust certification of instruments

 To formulate the problem in the quantum setting, we fix the value of \(P_{AB}^Q\) (denoted as \(\beta\)) and seek to determine the maximum achievable value of \(P_{AC}^Q\) over state preparations, instruments, and measurements under the relevant constraints by casting this problem as an SDP, which is explicitly given below.
 Our analysis focuses on the range \(\beta \in \left[\frac{1}{2}, \frac{1}{2}\left(1 + \frac{1}{\sqrt{2}}\right)\right]\), which encapsulates the optimal trade-off between the success probability of two receivers.
 This range represents the nontrivial boundary of the quantum set of correlations in the \((P_{AB}^Q, P_{AC}^Q)\) plane.
 It is to be mentioned here that, unlike the sequential QRAC \cite{Mohan_STI19}, here the second receiver has no random input, and together both Barun and Chhanda have a non-zero probability of decoding the full classical information encoded by Aparna.

 Formally, this leads to the following optimization problem:

-In the above formulated SDP~(\ref{optimisation}), we maximize Chhanda's success probability by optimizing over all possible state preparations and measurements.
-The condition $P_{AB}^{Q} = \beta$ is enforced using suitable instruments, and its Kraus operator representation in the polar decomposition form is given as $ K_{b|y} = U_{y|b} \sqrt{M_{b|y}} $, where $ U_{y|b} $ represents a unitary operator, and $\{M_{b|y}\}$ is a POVM.
-The second last constraint is to impose the restriction that Chhanda has only the information about Barun's input but no way to know his output.
+In the above SDP~(\ref{optimisation}), we maximize Chhanda’s quantum success probability by optimizing over all possible state preparations and measurement strategies.
+The first constraint ensures that Aparna’s encodings \(\rho_x\) are valid qubit states.
+The second and third constraints specify that both Barun’s and Chhanda’s measurements are valid POVMs, with Barun’s instruments further expressed in Kraus form \(K_{b|y} = U_{y|b}\sqrt{M_{b|y}}\), where \(U_{y|b}\) is a unitary and \(\{M_{b|y}\}\) a POVM.
+The condition \(P_{AB}^Q = \beta\) is imposed through these instruments to fix Barun’s performance level.
+The second last constraint \(\frac{1}{4}\sum_x \tilde{\rho}_x^y = \tfrac{\mathbb{I}}{2}\) enforces the restriction that the system relayed by Barun contains no information about his output, ensuring that Chhanda only has access to Barun’s input but not his outcome.

 As the game between Aparna and Barun is similar to the standard QRAC \cite{Ambainis_RACSR09, Tavakoli_QRAC15}, we can employ a quantum strategy for the above SDP (\ref{optimisation}), where Aparna encodes her preparations $\{\rho_{x}\}$ as,